flex-storefront/flex-docs/src/content/docs/storefront/25-internationalization.md

      - Generates the extension method `context.t` that provides access to all translations
      - Creates nested classes that match your JSON structure

-    > [!WARNING]
-    > Never modify `strings.g.dart` directly as changes will be lost when the file is regenerated!

     Once `strings.g.dart` is imported, any instance of static text may be replaced with the respective key. **A key will follow the same tree structure as what is represented within the JSON**.
 For example, the example above replaces the text `"Change Language"` with `context.t.accountPage.settings.changeLanguage`, which represents the key `changeLanguage` and therefore value `"Change Language"`.

     ```json